Andy-set-studio/modern-css-reset/README.md

 # A modern CSS reset

 🚨 **Important announcement**: This version of the reset is now archived.
-You can read a [more update to date one here](https://andy-bell.co.uk/a-more-modern-css-reset/).
+You can read a [more up to date one here](https://andy-bell.co.uk/a-more-modern-css-reset/).

 ***